AY2324S2-CS2103T-F13-4/tp/docs/DeveloperGuide.md

 ![SortSequenceDiagram](images/SortCommandSequenceDiagram.png)

 Step 1.
-The user launches the application for the first time and enters in command: `sort name desc`.
+The user enters in command: `sort name desc`.

 Step 2.
 The `LogicManager` calls on `ClassMonitorParser` to parse the String.